fithisux/dbt-tutorial/README.md

 The code runs without problems and tests get executed without problems.
 It differs from the tutorial but it is my take of course.
 Nothing is missing though.

-Enjoy !!!
+The action is in jaffle_shop folder, docker-compose.yml, dbt_project.yml and models Enjoy !!!